Sing a New Psalm:

 praying in the name of the LORD

 Participants in one of our Des Moines groups spent some time discussing the phrase “I will call on the name of the LORD,” which appears twice in Psalm 116:10–19.
-Repetition indicates that these words hold special significance for the Psalmist, but the idea of the meaning of a person’s name has changed somewhat between the time that the Psalms were written and now.
+Repetition indicates that these words hold special significance for the unidentified Psalmist, but the idea of the meaning of a person’s name has changed somewhat between the time that the psalms were written and now.
 To the ancients, a name was more than a simple label that could be used to distinguish one person from another.
 A person’s name represented his or her essence.
 When the Psalmist calls on the name of the LORD, he’s saying that he has a close and intimate enough relationship with God to know God’s name.
-The Psalmist already is on personal terms with God.
-He expects God to respond because God is familiar with the Psalmist and with details of the Psalmist’s life.
-God and the Psalmist know each other well.
+The anonymous Psalmist already is on personal terms with God.
+He expects God to respond because God is familiar with him and with details of his life.
+God and this anonymous Psalmist know each other well.

 ex libris—insights related to using God’s name in prayer